streetcomplete/StreetComplete/CONTRIBUTING.md

 StreetComplete depends on some projects for the app.
 Try to find the appropriate place for reporting them.

-* **Map style issues** should be reported as in a [separate reporistory](https://github.com/ENT8R/streetcomplete-mapstyle).
+* **Map style issues** should be reported in a [separate repository](https://github.com/ENT8R/streetcomplete-mapstyle).
-Examples of such issues are missing elements on the map, display errors on the map, .
-As a rule of thumb, you can report everything, which happens "behind" the quest icon markers, there.
+Examples of such issues are missing elements on the map, display errors on the map, etc. As a rule of thumb, you can report everything that happens "behind" the quest icon markers there.

 Note that this app has other dependencies.
 For reporting issues, in these, you however have to have some technical knowledge.
 So if you are **not sure** that the component listed below is responsible for the issue you have, it is often better to report them in the general StreetComplete issue tracker.
-People will then let you know whether this issue is solvable by StreetComplete or an issue of Tangram-ES.
+People will then let you know whether this issue is solvable by StreetComplete or is an issue of Tangram-ES.

 More dependencies:
 * [Tangram-ES](https://github.com/tangrams/tangram-es/) for technical issues with the map rendering
 * [countryboundaries](https://github.com/westnordost/countryboundaries) for detecting, in which country a quest is (affects quest display, etc.)
+* [osmapi](https://github.com/westnordost/osmapi) for communication with the OSM API

 ### Suggesting new quests